kellyxglobal/real-estate/laravel/README.md

 - Multiple Facility Support: To facilitate the addition of multiple facilities, a parent div element with hidden visibility is created.
 This element houses child div elements with class and ID attributes, enabling the addition and deletion of facilities within the form.
 Client-side validation of user input is implemented using a combination of HTML and JavaScript/Ajax scripting.

 - "Add More" Functionality: An "Add More" button is included to dynamically add new facility sections within the form.
 Each button utilizes specific class attributes (addeventmore and removeeventmore) to trigger the corresponding JavaScript functions.

+## Image Intervention Integration:
+This section describes the integration of an image intervention package for advanced image manipulation tasks within the application.
+This package simplifies tasks like resizing, cropping, rotating, and watermarking images.

+- Setup: The image intervention package was installed following the official documentation.

+- Image Upload and Processing:
+- - A route named StoreProperty was created based on the action attribute of the Add_Property form.
+- - Inside the corresponding controller function, the uploaded image file is retrieved and stored in a variable.
+- - The file extension is extracted and combined with a unique identifier generated programmatically.
+- - The image resize function from the image intervention package is used to resize the image to desired dimensions and then save it to a designated directory.

+## Database Insertion
+This section details the process of inserting property data into the database.

+- View Form: The submit property form was designed with specific attributes for capturing details like image thumbnail, multiple property images, property type, and selected amenities.
+- - Arrays were used in the name attribute for amenity checkboxes to collect user selections.

+- Eloquent ORM and Data Collection:
+- - The Eloquent ORM was utilized within the controller function to efficiently target the selected amenity IDs.
+- - The implode function in PHP is used to convert the selected amenity IDs into a comma-separated string for storage in the database table.

+- Unique Property Code Generation:
+- - The haruncpi/laravel-id-generator package was installed using composer require haruncpi/laravel-id-generator.
+- - The IdGenerator class is included to facilitate the generation of unique property codes.

+- Multiple Image Handling:
+- - The controller method was extended to handle the insertion of multiple property images.

+- Facility Attributes:
+- - The insertion of facility attributes is also handled within the same controller method.

+## Proper-Property Type Relationship:
+This section outlines the implementation of the relationship between properties and their corresponding types.

+- Edit Functionality:
+- - The edit functionality allows users to click on a property's edit button, triggering a request to a specific web route.
+- - This route utilizes a controller function to fetch all relevant property data and display it on the edit page.

+## Property Status and Types Update:
+This section describes the logic behind updating property status and property type information.

+- Status Display:
+- - The application displays "For Rent" when the property_status is "rent" and "For Buy" when it's "buy".

+- Property Type Display:
+- - The property name is displayed based on a match between the propertytype Id and the property Id.

+- Amenity Display:
+If all selected amenity IDs are present in the amenities array, their corresponding names are displayed.

+- Agent Display:
+- - If the property agent id matches the agent ID associated with the property, the agent's name is displayed.

+- Featured and Hot Property Flags:
+- - A checkbox is displayed for "featured" and "hot" properties based on the corresponding flag values ("1" for checked, otherwise unchecked).

+## Updating Property Thumbnail:
+This section explains the implementation of a separate form for updating the property thumbnail on the edit page.

+- Dedicated Form:
+A separate form is created on the edit_property page to handle thumbnail updates.
+- Route and Function:
+A specific route is defined for the form submission, and a controller function is implemented to handle the update logic for the submitted image file in the database.